DCotterill/halixia-hugo/content/ma/join-social-media-358.md

 layout: static
 ---

-Join social media and reconnect with old friends
+Join social media and reconnect with old friends.

 Social networking websites are a great way to keep in touch with family and friends, follow public figures and organisations, and meet people with similar interests or hobbies.